danturti/Yelp_MythBuster/README.md

-# https://nbviewer.jupyter.org/ - for rendering jupyter notebook(.ipynb)
+### run above in https://nbviewer.jupyter.org/ - for rendering jupyter notebook(.ipynb) if it fails to run
 # Yelp_MythBuster